-- (2) One Year of Service maximum for specified Contributions.
-The Plan may not require more than one Year of Service for eligibility for an Eligible Employee to receive Safe Harbor Contributions. - (3) Months and days.
-The Plan Administrator may, on a uniform and consistent basis, apply Plan provisions relating to months based on a 30-day month, or may adopt other reasonable conventions as it may deem beneficial for efficient Plan administration. - (F) Equivalency or Elapsed Time.
-If the Employer in its Adoption Agreement elects to apply the Equivalency Method or the Elapsed Time Method in applying the Plan's eligibility Service condition, the Plan Administrator will credit Service in accordance with Sections 1.40(D)(2) and (3). - (G) Church ERISA Plans.
-The limitations of this Article on age and service requirements and selection of Entry Dates will not apply if the Plan is not an ERISA Plan. - (H) Maximum age for educational institution.-If (1) this Plan is maintained exclusively for Employees of an educational organization as defined in Code §170(b)(1)(A)(ii); (2) the Plan does not require more than one Year of Service as a condition for entry; and (3) the Plan provides full vesting after no more than one Year of Service, the maximum age restriction of Section 2.01(B)(1) is applied by substituting "26" for "21."
+(3) Months and days.
+The Plan Administrator may, on a uniform and consistent basis, apply Plan provisions relating to months based on a 30-day month, or may adopt other reasonable conventions as it may deem beneficial for efficient Plan administration.

+(F) Equivalency or Elapsed Time.
+If the Employer in its Adoption Agreement elects to apply the Equivalency Method or the Elapsed Time Method in applying the Plan's eligibility Service condition, the Plan Administrator will credit Service in accordance with Sections 1.40(D)(2) and (3).

+(G) Governmental and Church Plans.
+The limitations of this Article on age and service requirements and selection of Entry Dates will not apply if the Plan is a Governmental Plan or a Church Plan.

+(H) Maximum age for educational institution.
+If (1) this Plan is maintained exclusively for Employees of an educational organization as defined in Code \$170(b)(1)(A)(ii); (2) the Plan does not require more than one Year of Service as a condition for entry; and (3) the Plan provides full vesting after no more than one Year of Service, the maximum age restriction of Section 2.01(B)(1) is applied by substituting "26" for "21."